YunoHost/doc/install_on_raspberry.md

 ## Pre-requisite

+- A Raspberry Pi 0, 1, 2 or 3 ;
 - An SD card: **8GB** capacity (at least) and **Class 10** speed rate are highly recommended (like the [Transcend 300x](http://www.amazon.fr/Transcend-microSDHC-adaptateur-TS32GUSDU1E-Emballage/dp/B00CES44EO)) ;
 - A power supply (either an adapter or a MicroUSB cable)
 - An ethernet cable (RJ-45) to connect your Raspberry Pi to your router.
 (Raspberry Pi Zero users can connect the Pi using an OTG cable, Wifi dongle and [following these instructions](https://davidmaitland.me/2015/12/raspberry-pi-zero-headless-setup/))
-- The **YunoHost Raspberry Pi image**, available on [build.yunohost.org](http://build.yunohost.org/).
-(Not needed if you want to manually install YunoHost on an existing Debian system.)

 ---

-## Installation using an image
+## Installation using the image (recommended)

+<a class="btn btn-lg btn-default" href="https://build.yunohost.org/">0.
+Download the pre-installed image for Raspberry Pi</a>

 <a class="btn btn-lg btn-default" href="/copy_image">1.
 Copy image to the SD card</a>